Gregory Mcdonald

 Gregory Mcdonald (February 15, 1937 – September 7, 2008) was an American writer best known for his mystery adventures featuring investigative reporter Irwin Maurice "Fletch" Fletcher.

 Two of the Fletch books earned Edgar Awards from the Mystery Writers of America: Fletch was named Best First Novel in 1975, and Confess, Fletch won for Best Paperback Original in 1977.
 This is the only time a novel and its sequel won back-to-back Edgars.
 Mcdonald would go on to write seven more novels in the Fletch series, as well as spinoffs and other standalone novels.
 The original book became a 1985 movie of the same name starring Chevy Chase.

+Early life

+Gregory Burke Christopher Mcdonald was born in Shrewsbury, Massachusetts.
+His father was a CBS Radio News newsman.
+Mcdonald ran a yacht troubleshooting business while at Harvard University.
+In 1958, Mcdonald got a bachelor's degree from Harvard University.

 Career

-Mcdonald was born in Shrewsbury, Massachusetts and attended Harvard.
-While working as a high school teacher, he wrote and published his first novel, Running Scared (1966), a dramatic story of a college student's suicide.
-His credential as a published novelist helped him get a job as a journalist for the Boston Globe in the late 1960s.
+After graduating, Mcdonald became a marine underwriter.
+While working as a high school teacher, he wrote and published his first novel, Running Scared (1964), a dramatic story of a college student's suicide.
+His credential as a published novelist helped him get a job as a journalist for seven years at the Boston Globe in the late 1960s.